 Interactive curriculum, the kind you’d find at Disciplr, is formatted and restructured to be used digitally from any device.
 It provides customizable options and even autopopulates a shopping list from the lessons so you know exactly what you need.
-Publishers can update their lessons at any time, and in the end, it’s a more cost efficient curriculum format.
+Publishers can update their lessons at any time, and in the end, it’s a more cost-efficient curriculum format.

 Many curriculum publishers offer different pricing strategies.
 It’s wise to keep in mind the pricing structure that works best for you—and your budget.

 Some material, like Group’s Hands On Curriculum, is purchased in one kit per quarter.
 Many curriculums are more subscription based, can be purchased monthly, quarterly, or annually, and are tiered by the number of students.
-You can see examples of this pricing strategy in the Disciplr store.

 Supplementing your own material